Nonprofit professionals and volunteers yearning to create a bigger impact can now earn the online Graduate Certif

 Informed by the latest methods and techniques, you will participate in interactive discussions and seminars to create and share innovative teaching strategies.

-Completion of the M.Ed. in Music Education degree program leads to Georgia Teacher Certification in Music at the T-5 Level.
+Completion of the Master of Music Education degree program leads to Georgia Teacher Certification in Music at the T-5 Level.

 The University of Georgia is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate, masters, specialist, and doctoral degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, or call 404-679-4500 for questions about the accreditation of the University of Georgia.